Australia & New Zealand22 days

 Walter Peak $99* pp

 Board the steam-powered TSS Earnslaw in Queenstown for a cruise across Lake Wakatipu.
 Your destination is Walter Peak, one of New Zealand’s most famous sheep and cattle stations.
 There, you'll enjoy a four-course dinner at the Colonel’s Homestead Restaurant and watch a sheep-shearing demonstration and sheep dog show before embarking on another scenic cruise back to Queenstown.
-Please note: In June and July, the TSS Earnslaw will be undergoing routine maintenance.
-During these months, travelers will travel on a launch boat and dinner will be included at a Queenstown restaurant.
+Please note: In June and July, the TSS Earnslaw undergoes routine maintenance and is replaced by a launch boat for the return cruise.
 Additionally, a wind-and-waterproof jacket and comfortable shoes are recommended.

 Cruise through the waterfall-laden fjord of Milford Sound

 Depart early this morning to see the breathtaking scenery of Milford Sound.
-The journey takes you through the Five Rivers farming region and around the shores of Te Anau Lake and into fjord country.
+The journey takes you through the Five Rivers farming region, around the shores of Lake Te Anau and into Fjordland National Park.
 After climbing to the Homer Saddle and driving through the Homer Tunnel, follow the beautiful Cleddau River into Milford Sound.
-On arrival, board a boat for a cruise around the Sound.
-Created during the Ice Age, the fjord knifes out into the sea, between native forests and sheer cliff faces.
+You’ll cruise around the Sound, which was created during the Ice Age.
+The fjord knifes out into the sea, between native forests and sheer cliff faces.
 This is some of the most memorable scenery in the world, and the view of the mile-high Mitre Peak is truly unforgettable.

 Get your thrills in Queenstown, whether winetasting or bungee-jumping